simbo1905/csvdiff2csvsql/README.md

 Note that the modifed queries shows each changed line from the first file followed by the new line in the second file.

+# Performance

+Currently the script fires up csvsql repeatedly to extract each line.
+That is inefficient as that tool loads all the data into a new SQLite DB to extract one line at a time.
+Instead the sql should be a single query for all rows in a given file.
+That shouldn’t be too hard to do so it’s on my todo list.